fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 On the rule creation page, you will need to fill in a few fields.
 First, enter in a name.
 I recommend something that includes what it does and how often.
 For example, something such as "runDaysUntilNextYearTweetBotDaily".
 Next, fill in a description.

-In the "Define pattern" section, click on "Schedule".
+In the "Define pattern" section, click on "Schedule."
 For this function, I am going to use a cron expression to run it every day at 10:00 AM.

 ![EventBridge name and pattern settings.
 Name and description fields are filled in and the define pattern section is set to Schedule.]({static}/images/aws-eventbridge-rule-new.png)